google/WebFundamentals/src/content/en/updates/posts/2016/03/device-orientation-changes.markdown

 ## What’s Changing?

-Starting with Chrome 50, the degrees included in the `DeviceOrientationEvent` are no longer absolute with respect to the Earth’s coordinate frame.
+Starting with Chrome 50, the degrees included in the `DeviceOrientationEvent` are by default no longer absolute with respect to the Earth’s coordinate frame.
 This means that `DeviceOrientationEvent`s should only be triggered when there’s actual movement, as detected by some combination of a device’s accelerometer and gyroscope.
 The magnetometer, and false readings due to magnetic field